 - Atrial tachycardia

-Depending on your condition, SVT ablation may be one of your first treatment options or it may be reserved as an option when other treatments don't work.
-Discuss the benefits and risks of treatments, including SVT ablation, with your doctor.
+Depending on your type of heart rhythm problem, SVT ablation may be one of your first treatments.
+Sometimes it's done when other medicines or treatments don't work.
+Together, you and your doctor can talk about the benefits and risks of SVT ablation.

-SVT ablation may be an option for children with supraventricular tachycardia.
-SVT ablation is generally reserved for children who haven't responded to other treatments or those with a high risk of complications related to their heart conditions.
+SVT ablation may be an option for children with supraventricular tachycardia who have a high risk of heart-related complications or whose condition hasn't improved with other treatments.

 What you can expect

-SVT ablation is performed in the hospital.
-You'll receive a medication called a sedative that helps you relax.
+SVT ablation is done in the hospital.
+Before the procedure, you'll receive a medication called a sedative that helps you relax.

-The catheters are equipped with electrodes that are used to record your heart's electrical activity and to send electrical impulses.
-Your doctor uses this information to determine the best place to apply the SVT ablation treatment.
+Sensors on the tip of the catheter send electrical impulses and record your heart's electricity.
+Your doctor uses this information to determine the best place to apply the ablation treatment.

-SVT ablation typically takes three to six hours.
-Afterward, you'll be taken to a recovery area where your condition will be closely monitored.
+SVT ablation takes about three to six hours.
+Afterward, you'll be taken to a recovery area where doctors and nurses will closely monitor your condition.
 You'll likely stay overnight in the hospital.

-Your doctor will schedule follow-up examinations to monitor your heart.
-Most people experience an improvement in quality of life after SVT ablation.
+Most people see improvements in their quality of life after SVT ablation.
 But there's a chance your fast heartbeat may return.
-In these cases, the procedure may be repeated or you and your doctor might consider other treatments.
+If this happens, the procedure may be repeated or you and your doctor might consider other treatments.